top of page

 General Details

-Unit Coordinator: Mike Seymour
+Unit Coordinator: Stefanie Knippschild

 INFS2040 is an elective unit within the BIS Major that students can take to learn more about the way projects can shape businesses, the way businesses operate and how they can achieve their end goals.